CORPORATE GOVERNANCE

 Internal audit

 The company’s risk and assurance function determines the scope of internal audit activities on a risk-based approach, with the full co-operation of the Board and management.
-Internal audit assessments are done by utilising the services of an independent audit firm, PriceWaterhouseCoopers, appointed in 2020 for a three year period.
+Internal audit assessments are done by utilising the services of an independent audit firm, PricewaterhouseCoopers, appointed in 2020 for a three-year period and subsequently extended.
 Its objective is to assist executive management with the effective discharge of its responsibilities by examining and evaluating the company’s activities, resultant business risks and systems of internal control.
 Its mandate requires it to bring any significant control weaknesses to the attention of management and the Board Audit and Risk Committee for remedial action.

 Internal control